About our project

 What we’re doing about it

-For this project, we partnered with The Bay Foundation and a PhD student from UC Davis to monitor the restored kelp forests off the coast of Palos Verdes.
+For this project, we partnered with The Bay Foundation and a PhD student to monitor the restored kelp forests off the coast of Palos Verdes.
 The Bay Foundation has spent over 20 years researching and restoring these kelp forests, in order to revitalize the area’s productivity.
 Because kelp are photosynthesizers, they draw carbon dioxide from the water perhaps making conditions less acidic and therefore more favorable for many marine organisms.

 Our team will be building upon The Bay Foundation’s work by monitoring these restored forests in order to assess the feasibility of kelp forests as a pH refuge for marine life from the harmful effects of ocean acidification.
 To do this, we directed our efforts specifically on tracking seawater chemistry changes through time and measuring phytoplankton to see what, if any, effect they have on productivity.